JoeyBernhardt/p-temp/p-temp-marcus/marcus_simecol_fit_results.md

 Here we show plots of the "best" three simulation results vs. the observed experimental data, for each treatment combination of phosphorus and temperature.

-The goal here is to assess the quality of our model fits.
+The goal here is to assess the quality of our model fits. **On the legend for each plot, the replicates are ordered by descending SSQ; the first replicate listed is the "best" fit.** In general, we see that the fitting algorithm is still struggling.
+The fits for the 16 degree treatments look nice, but the rest are still quite unsatisfactory, with the 24 degree treatments being particularly bad.

 ##### 12 Degrees, Phosphorus Deficient
 <img src="https://github.com/JoeyBernhardt/p-temp/blob/master/p-temp-marcus/plots/def12plot.png" width="1000">